epccs/RPUno/Hardware/Testing/readme.md

 [RPUadpt]: https://github.com/epccs/RPUadpt
 [Remote]: https://github.com/epccs/RPUadpt/tree/master/Remote

 Connect the Self Test [Harness] to the UUT.
-Connect 100 kOhm resistor to both the PV side and BAT side thermistor inputs to simulate room temperature.
 Connect a 12.8V supply with CC set at 150mA.

 [Harness]: https://raw.githubusercontent.com/epccs/RPUno/master/SelfTest/Setup/SelfTestWiring.png

 Once the UUT has power check that the VIN pin on the shield has power (this is not tested by the self-test so it has to be done manually).

-Measure the +5V supply at J7 pin 1 and pin 2.
+Measure the +5V supply at J7 pin 4.

 Edit the SelfTest main.c such that "#define REF_EXTERN_AVCC 5008600UL" has the correct value.
 Next, run the bootload rule in the Makefile to upload the self-test firmware to the UUT that the remote shield is mounted on.